 Mnemonic devices can be useful for students to use to remember important facts and key principles.
-Mnemonics work by associating easy to remember ‘clues’ with complex or new information that need to be remembered for a whole range of school tasks and assessments such as tests and exams.
-Sometimes mnemonics can seem illogical, however their silly and often ridiculous wording is what makes them memorable to students when trying to retain information.
+Mnemonics work by associating easily remember ‘clues’ with complex or new information that needs to be remembered for a whole range of school tasks and assessments such as tests and exams.
+Sometimes mnemonics can seem illogical, however, their silly and often ridiculous wording is what makes them memorable to students when trying to retain information.
 You may also like: Persuasive Writing

-Furthermore, mnemonics involves students relating new information to what they have learnt in the past, they do this through a variety of visual and verbal cues.
-They are effective for memorising information.
-Mnemonic devices also help with retrieval of information at a later time.
+Furthermore, mnemonics involves students relating new information to what they have learned in the past.
+They do this through a variety of visual and verbal cues.
+They are effective for memorizing information.
+Mnemonic devices also help with the retrieval of information at a later time.

 An example of a mnemonic device is in relation to remembering the planets in the solar system.